czeni/opencv-video-minimal/README.md

 János Czentye, HSNLab@BME

-2019 April
+2019 June

 ### Description

 This repository provides a Dockerfile for building an image for the latest OpenCV with Python3.7 bindings and video support for video processing.

-The Docker image is based on the latest Alpine Linux 3.9 for a minimum size image (~217MB).
+The Docker image is based on the latest Alpine Linux 3.10 for a minimum size image (~217MB).
 It uses Alpine packages from testing and community repos.

 https://alpinelinux.org